22 helpful gadgets, gifts, and other things for seniors to make living at home easier in 2024

 Getting out and about

-Easily transport groceries, laundry, personal items and more with a rolling shopping cart by Drive.
+Easily transport groceries, laundry, personal items and more with a rolling shopping cart.
 This 3-wheel design allows you to roll up stairs and over curbs.
 And when you need to rest, simply unfold the seat and take a load off.

 Car entry and exit aids